 Password Manager

 A password manager securely stores your passwords and helps generate strong, unique ones for each account so you do not have to remember them all.
+Password reuse is one of the most common ways accounts are compromised after a data breach, and a password manager eliminates that risk entirely.

 Learn more about how password managers protect your accounts in our password manager comparison.